com-480-data-visualization/data-visualization-project-2021-dfl/Milestone1.md

 - CO<sub>2</sub> emissions per country in 2018

-One of our project’s goals is to create visualizations using maps with which the user can interact.
-We would like to visualize the CO<sub>2</sub> emissions for each country on a world map.
-The goal is for the user to be able to see at a glance the emissions level for each country, as well as to have the opportunity to get additional details for each country by interacting with the map.
-The plot below gives an initial idea of how this map would look like using the UNFCCC dataset.
-Unfortunately, since this dataset only contains data for Annex I Parties, most of the countries of the southern hemisphere are left blank.
+The plot below shows the CO<sub>2</sub> emissions for each country on a world map.
+Since the UNFCCC dataset only contains data for Annex I Parties, most of the countries of the southern hemisphere are left blank.

 ![](images/map.png)